JanneMattila/some-questions-and-some-answers/q&a/apim.md

 </cors>
 ```

-Then you have following code in your web app (of course simplified):
+Then you have following code in your web app:

 ```html
 <!DOCTYPE html>